lenehc/bandcampDownloader/README.rst

 --------

-bcdownloader.py automates the downloading of free albums, tracks, or entire artist discographies from Bandcamp.com.
+bcdownloader.py automates the downloading of free albums, tracks, or entire artist discographies from Bandcamp.
 Given a file containing urls, the program either downloads the album if it can, or sends the album to a given email address if possible.

 Usage
 -----